Max Deutsch

 Max Deutsch (17 November 1892 – 22 November 1982) was an Austrian-French composer, conductor, and academic teacher.
-He studied with Arnold Schönberg and was his assistant.
-Teaching at the Sorbonne and the École Normale de Musique de Paris, he influenced notable students such as Philippe Capdenat, Donald Harris, György Kurtág and Philippe Manoury.
+He studied with Arnold Schoenberg and was his assistant.
+Teaching at the Sorbonne and the École Normale de Musique de Paris, he influenced notable students such as Philippe Capdenat, Donald Harris, György Kurtág, Philippe Manoury, and Jeannine Richer.

 Career

 Born in Vienna, Deutsch was a pupil of and assistant to Arnold Schoenberg.
-He studied under him in Vienna before the First World War; and followed Schönberg as his assistant to Amsterdam in 1921.
-Deutsch was a Fellow and taught at UNESCO, and taught at the Sorbonne (Paris IV) from 1970 to 1971, and finally, from 1972 to the École Normale de Musique de Paris.
+He studied under him in Vienna before the First World War, and followed Schoenberg as his assistant to Amsterdam in 1921.
+Deutsch was a fellow and taught at UNESCO and at the Sorbonne (Paris IV) from 1970 to 1971, and finally, from 1972 to the École Normale de Musique de Paris.